Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 What to buy from Eponine London…

-Famous for their coat-dress hybrids, Eponine London will add a plush touch to your wardrobe.
-Packed full of wintery fabrics such as wool and corduroy, their small ready-to-wear collection is best suited to the colder months.
+Famous for coat-dress hybrids, Eponine London will add a plush touch to your wardrobe.
+Packed full of wintery fabrics such as wool and corduroy, its small ready-to-wear collection is best suited to the colder months.
 Opt for a color-block dress or a classic coat-dress - one of our favorite winter outfit ideas.

-When the Duchess of Cambridge has worn Eponine London...
+When the Princess of Wales has worn Eponine London...

 5. Jenny Packham